 This became evident for one of our clients when her fiancée got unexpectedly transferred to another city.
 Because she was unable to leave her job immediately, she stayed behind temporarily.

 Left with some time to reflect alone, she realized how often other things, including her relationship, had come before her own health.

-And soon after that, she joined Lean Eating.
+And soon after that, she joined PN Coaching.